What's Kuradashi Tea

 Kuradashi teas have been enriched for 1.5 years.

-This year’s summer was intense all over Japan.
-In a few areas, the highest temperatures were more than 40C (104F) and broke the records for the highest temperature.
-Even Kyoto reached above 39C (102F).
+In August, the summer heat was intense all over Japan.
+In a few areas, the temperature reached more than 40C (104F) and broke the record for the highest temperature.
+Even Kyoto reached above 38C (100F).

 The weather typically starts getting cooler in the early morning and at night in Ujitawara, Kyoto around August 15, after the OBON religious festival.
-This year, it started getting cool in the early morning around August 10.
-The lingering summer heat is expected to remain intense.
+This year, it started getting cool in the early morning around August 19 or 20.
+The weather forecast expects the lingering summer heat to remain intense, and the rainfall will fortunately be a little more than usual.

 Tea trees under the TANA canopy are shaded sparsely to avoid intense heat.